While substitute teachers get to repeatedly practice the art of the first impression, schools have fewer opportunities to ‘wow’ new subs.

 - Who can be available in case the substitute has questions?
 This may be an aide, team teacher, or neighboring teacher

 - Who in the office will be the point-person if sub plans are unclear or altogether missing?

-Along with designating a clear point person to answer for your subs’ various administrative and classroom needs, you want to make sure they feel generally comfortable and welcome, too.
+Along with designating a clear point person to answer your subs’ various administrative and classroom questions, you also want to make sure they feel generally comfortable and welcome.
 Invite them into the faculty room for their breaks, encourage your teachers and staff to include them in conversation, and keep up the kind of friendly atmosphere that’s welcoming to a newcomer.